turulomio/django-money/doc/permissions.md

 This app has the following profiles:

 1. Superuser.
-All permissions and admin site
+All permissions and admin site is available to the only system user.
-2. Is staff.
-Allows a user to see the admin site
-3. Default library workers.
-All books app permissions (author, book, valorations).
-Can't edit other valorations, but can delete them.
-It's the normal user and we trust him.
-4. Default library users.
-Can add, edit and delete valorations.
-Must be used only when there's no need to add books because all are in database.
-We don't trust him.
-5. Anonymous user.
-Can only see authors, books and valorations.
-We don't trust him

 ## How to control permissions